andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 After submitting the form, the user is redirected to the anchor tag mentioned here.
 By default, this tag is placed at the beginning of the form.

+The name of the tag must start with #.
+Example : #tag

 .. index:: Number of Upload Fields

 Number of Upload Fields